Written by Whitney Eakin, PT, DPT, ATC

-Both Jared and I, as well as Travis and Julia, all have chosen to live the RV lifestyle and travel this way.
+Jared and I chose to live the RV lifestyle and travel this way during the first 3 years of our Travel PT journey.
 There is a lot to learn when it comes to going this route, so I’d like to share with you some of the basics of pursuing travel therapy in an RV.

 Our Journey to the RV Life

 Jared and I first decided we wanted to travel in an RV during our second year of physical therapy school, in 2014.
 We knew that we were going to begin travel therapy immediately after graduation in May 2015.
 We started looking into some of the logistics of finding short term housing for travel assignments, and we realized that moving every 13 weeks, including packing all of our stuff and setting up housing, was going to be a real pain.
 We decided that for us, having our own little home with all of our stuff packed in would make life easier moving from place to place.
 We figured we could move more quickly between assignments, decreasing down time/unpaid time off.
 We also figured it would be cheaper in the long run if we purchased a used RV and could resell it later.
 So, we were sold on the RV life, and started our search.

 We ended up waiting until 6 months into our travel physical therapy careers to purchase our rig so that we could buy it outright and not finance.
 So in the meantime during our first 6 months of work, we rented short term housing that we found on Craigslist.
 Then for the next 3 years we lived in the camper, before selling it once we stopped working full time.
 The last couple of contracts we took after selling the camper we went back to short term housing.